Best AI Agent Skills for Text-to-Speech & Voice in 2026

 What are the best text-to-speech & voice tools in 2026?

-The top text-to-speech & voice tools in 2026 are AI-Voice-Agent, agentcall, OpenVoiceUI.
+The top text-to-speech & voice tools in 2026 are kesha-voice-kit, LocalText2Voice, agentcall.
 Agent Skills Hub ranks 10 options by GitHub stars, quality score (6 dimensions including completeness, examples, and agent readiness), and recent activity.
 The list is rebuilt every 8 hours from live GitHub data.

-How do I choose between AI-Voice-Agent and agentcall?
+How do I choose between kesha-voice-kit and LocalText2Voice?

-AI-Voice-Agent (145 stars) is the most adopted choice for general text-to-speech & voice workflows, written in Python. agentcall (72 stars) is a strong alternative.
+kesha-voice-kit (71 stars) is the most adopted choice for general text-to-speech & voice workflows, written in TypeScript.
+LocalText2Voice (299 stars) is a strong alternative and uses Python instead.
 Pick by your existing stack: match the language and runtime your team already uses to minimize integration cost.
-If unsure, start with AI-Voice-Agent — it has the deepest community and the most examples online.
+If unsure, start with kesha-voice-kit — it has the deepest community and the most examples online.

 When should I NOT use a text-to-speech & voice tool?